Important information for Adult Registration 2023

 6. After registering, please wait for the School staff who will telephone, email, or text you to follow up and set a schedule.

 Private coaching is subject to Instructor Approval.
 Edgewood staff will contact you to guide and discuss the coaching plan, create a schedule, talk about what you should do to prepare and create an individualized meeting plan according to your availability.
-The number of coaching hours and practice time will determine costs, which generally run in the range of $100 to $125 per student per day.
-When your schedule is set up, you will receive a registration confirmation statement of your account, showing the amount due for each meeting and giving you a link for accessing sailing resouces at the School website.
+The number of coaching hours and practice time will determine costs, which generally begin at $75/hour with a 2 hour minumum per day.
+When your schedule is set up, you will receive a registration confirmation statement of your account, showing the amount due for each meeting and giving you a link for accessing sailing resources at the School website.
 Payment is due at or before the first meeting.

 Meets by appointment.